 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Call your doctor if any of these occur: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea

 or constipation that lasts more than 3 days